Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 As mentioned above, BGP provides a dynamic way to add internal networks to the ToR switch routing table.
 When an administrator adds new networks in the portal, the Layer 3 Gateway advertises these networks to the switch using BGP, allowing the routing table to update automatically.

+In the sample configuration below

+- `neighbor 10.101.177.0/24`
-In the sample configuration below, the BGP neighbor is defined as the entire 10.101.177.0/24 subnet, which is associated with VLAN8.
-This allows any device within that subnet—such as a Layer 3 Gateway VM—to establish a BGP session with the switch.
-The remote AS number is set to 65158, and the neighbor is described as TO_L3Forwarder for clarity.
+  Defines the BGP neighbor as the entire 10.101.177.0/24 subnet, which is associated with VLAN8.
+This allows any device within that subnet—such as a Layer 3 Gateway VM to establish a BGP session with the switch, provided it matches the remote AS number.

+- `remote-as 65158`
+  Specifies the remote Autonomous System (AS) number that the switch will allow to form a BGP session.
+In this case, the remote AS is set to 65158, which should match the AS number configured on the Gateway VM.
+Only eBGP sessions are supported in this configuration.

+- `update-source Vlan8`
+  Ensures that BGP peering uses the VLAN8 interface as the source IP address.
+The source IP can be any address assigned to the VLAN8 configuration.
+Refer to the VLAN section above for more details.

+- `ebgp-multihop 5`
-The `update-source Vlan8` command ensures that BGP peering uses the VLAN8 interface as the source IP, which is important when the gateway VM is not directly connected to the switch.
-The `ebgp-multihop 5` command allows the BGP session to be established even if the gateway VM is up to five hops away.
+  Allows the BGP session to be established even if the Gateway VM is up to five hops away from the switch.
+This is useful in scenarios where the VM is not directly connected.

+- `prefix-list DefaultRoute out`
-Within the IPv4 unicast address family, the `prefix-list DefaultRoute out` command restricts the switch to only advertise the default route (0.0.0.0/0) to the Layer 3 Gateway.
-The `maximum-prefix 12000 warning-only` command provides protection by issuing a warning if the number of received prefixes approaches 12,000, helping to prevent routing table overload.
+  Within the IPv4 unicast address family, this command restricts the switch to only advertise the default route (0.0.0.0/0) to the Layer 3 Gateway.
+The Gateway VM must receive at least the default route from the ToR switch.

+- `maximum-prefix 12000 warning-only`
+  Sets a safeguard by issuing a warning if the number of received prefixes approaches 12,000.
+This helps prevent routing table overload and maintains network stability.

 This configuration enables the ToR switch to dynamically learn and advertise routes as the network evolves, reducing manual intervention and supporting scalable, automated network operations.